tldr-pages/tldr/pages/common/sdcv.md

 `sdcv {{search_term}}`

-- Lookup a definition with an exact search:
+- Look up a definition with an exact search:

 `sdcv --exact-search {{search_term}}`